-Why would two such high profile actors, Robert DeNiro and Dustin Hoffman give their services - 'act' - for free for this movie? .
+Why would two such high profile actors, Robert DeNiro and Dustin Hoffman give their services - 'act' - for free for this movie?

+.
 Are spin doctors evil?
 How is spinning a story to persuade an audience any different than exaggerating a personal story that you would tell a friend?

 Why would the film makers have chosen Albania?

-Wo was the martyr in the movie?
+Who was the martyr in the movie?
 Who was the hero?
 Why?

-."It must be true it's on T. "Why is this significant in the movie?
+."It must be true it's on TV.
+"Why is this significant in the movie?

 .How would you verify that the war was actually happeining if you had seen the news broadcasts put out by the White House Press Office?

 The American President isn't a person its a product.
 Explain how the presidency was sold in the re-election tv ad's in the movie and list 5 other slogans and the product associated with them.
-Compare and contrast with the candidate.
+Compare and contrast with the candidate

-Week Fourteen: Thursday April 27....Class Presentations
+Week Fourteen: Tuesday April 16.Class Presentations

-Week Fifteen: Thursday May 4...
-Class Presentations..
-All critiques are due.
+Week Fifteen: Tuesday April 23 Class Presentations All critiques are due.

+Week Sixteen: Tuesday April 30, Class Presentations

-Week Sixteen: Thursday May 11....Finals
+Thursday May 14....Finals

-Suggested films students may use for their semester projects are listed below.
-Students may suggest other films for approval but all film projects must be approved by Mid-Term.
+Suggested films for semester projects are listed below.
+Other film projects must be approved by Mid-Term.
 Approval involves the "oeuvre" as well as the number of participants on a team (no more than three).
 All must be aware of the logic of collective action and the problem of the freedom rider.

-Intolerance

-Birth of a Nation

-The Crowd

-All Quiet on the Western Front

-Mr. Deeds Goes to Town

-Grapes of Wrath

-The Wizard of Oz

-Meet John Doe
+Intolerance Birth of a Nation The Crowd All Quiet on the Western Front Mr. Deeds Goes to Town Grapes of Wrath The Wizard of Oz Meet John Doe Lifeboat Citizen Kane

-Lifeboat

-Citizen Kane

-The Man Who Shot Liberty Valence Stagecoach

-High Noon

-Last Hurrah

-Red Dawn

-The Day the Earth Stood Still

-Five Days in May

-Manchurian Candidate (1 and 2)

-China Syndrome

-\mathbf{Z}

-Reds

-Invasion of the Body Snatchers

-Mississippi Burning

-Dead Man Walking

-JFK

-Nixon

-Lincoln

-All the President's Men

-Malcolm X

-Green Berets

-Full Metal Jacket

-The Deer Hunter

-Platoon

-Coming Home

-Thelma and Louise

-The Contender

-Forrest Gump

-Bullworth

-Bowling for Columbine-Roger and Me

-Fahrenheit 9/11

-Sicko

-American History X

-On the Beach

-Being There

-Dick

-Bob Roberts

-American President

-Charlie Wilson's War

-Ides of March

-American Hustle

-Spielberg's Lincoln

-Milk
+The Man Who Shot Liberty Valence Stagecoach High Noon Last Hurrah Red Dawn The Day the Earth Stood Still Five Days in May Manchurian Candidate (1 and 2) China Syndrome Ζ Reds Invasion of the Body Snatchers Mississippi Burning Dead Man Walking JFK Nixon Lincoln Nixon Frost All the President's Men Malcolm X Green Berets Full Metal Jacket The Deer Hunter Platoon Coming Home Thelma and Louise The Contender Forrest Gump Bullworth Bowling for Columbine-Roger and Me Fahrenheit 9/11 Sicko American History X On the Beach Being There Dick Bob Roberts

-House of Cards Vendetta
+American President Charlie Wilson's War Ides of March American Hustle Spielberg's Lincoln Milk Game Change Zero Dark Thirty House of Cards Vendetta